7 Myths About Death Valley

 Myth 4: There’s No Water

-The big rain years and flooding events are certainly rare.
-But even today, you can walk the boardwalk along Salt Creek, a seasonal stream off Highway 190, and see rare pupfish, remnant species from wetter times in Death Valley.
-And if you know where to look, you’ll find hundreds of modest spring-fed seeps scattered around the park.
+The big rain years and flooding events are rare.
+But if you know where to look during dry periods, you’ll find hundreds of modest spring-fed seeps scattered around the park.
 In fact, The Oasis at Death Valley is part of one of these natural oases; the resort depends on and carefully manages water from a subterranean aquifer between Furnace Creek and Zabriskie Point for its pools and golf course.

 A couple walk hand in hand down a palm-tree lined path.